Editor’s note: This post was originally published in August 2013 and has been completely revamped and updated for accuracy and comprehensiveness.

 Check out the SlideShare version of this post here!

-Providing discounts is a great way to bring in customers and even make current tenants happier.
-Throughout my time writing SEO content for many of our pro and enterprise clients, there are certain types of discounts I can almost count on seeing once their new websites are live.
+Providing discounts is a great way to bring in new customers online and even make current tenants happier.
+Throughout my time writing SEO content for many of our marketing website clients, there are certain types of discounts I can almost count on seeing once their new websites are live.

 Lifestyle discounts.
 Students, military personnel, and senior citizens can usually find some sort of deal on self storage.

 Promotional discounts.
 A good example of this is “$1 for first month’s rent (when second month is paid in full)”.

 Promotional coupons.
 Many storage facilities change up their coupon offers periodically with deals like 50% off new rentals.

 Long-term renter discounts.
 When a renter pays the cost of a multi-month storage rental upfront, facilities often take a percentage off the total as incentive.

 Free resources.
 While these don’t save on the renter’s monthly payment, resources like moving trucks, carts and dollies, and unit locks save him some money.

 Referral discounts.
 One way that facilities can get more tenants in the door is by providing discounts to current customers for new rental referrals.

 As you ponder the possibility of creating or changing your current promotions, remember that coupons and discounts aren’t always beneficial to your bottom line.
 Think about the following questions to decide if now is the right time to give out coupons to new renters.